 Our aging population needs quality care, including programming that encourages cognitive stimulation, social engagement and independence.
 As large numbers of health-care professionals retire, growth in our aging population is putting a strain on health- care systems to provide these much-needed services.

-As the Canada Research Chair in Robots for Society and director of the Institute for Robotics & Mechatronics, mechanical engineering professor GOLDIE NEJAT is developing a suite of assistive robots that can address these challenges.
+As the Canada Research Chair in Robots for Society, mechanical engineering professor GOLDIE NEJAT is developing a suite of assistive robots that can address these challenges.
 Her lab is home to Tangy, an autonomous robot that can facilitate bingo and trivia games for groups, and Casper, a robot that assists with the daily activities of older adults with cognitive impairments including dementia.
 Other robots, such as Brian and Leia, are expressive robots learning to recognize human body language, vocal intonation and facial expressions to engage in more natural assistive human-robot interactions.

 Another focus of Nejat’s lab is robot-assisted emergency response.
 In urban search and rescue operations, time is of the essence.
 Rescue robots need to be able to effectively search an unknown environment looking for trapped victims as efficiently as possible.
 Nejat and her group are developing a team of collaborative mobile rescue robots that can learn to coordinate their actions and interact effectively with humans in order to meet the needs of the mission.